Bamboo on Base (BAMBOO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bamboo on Base Historical Price

-According to the latest data gathered on Bamboo on Base live price page, the current price of Bamboo on Base is 0.0043595USD.
-The circulating supply of Bamboo on Base(BAMBOO) is 1.00B BAMBOO , giving it a market capitalization of $4.36M.
+According to the latest data gathered on Bamboo on Base live price page, the current price of Bamboo on Base is 0.00425191USD.
+The circulating supply of Bamboo on Base(BAMBOO) is 1.00B BAMBOO , giving it a market capitalization of $4.25M.

 The Bamboo on Base Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BAMBOO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.